flipkart-incubator/Krystal/vajram/vajram-java-sdk/VAJRAM_DEV_GUIDE.md

       2. should be descriptive
       3. must be unique within the vajram
       4. must be unchanging across releases if you want to avoid breaking your clients.
    3. Decide **Input Data Type**: the data types of these inputs must be **deeply immutable** to avoid data races - this is important since the execution is concurrent.
 The order of execution of various vajrams might vary for every execution based on IO latencies and availability.
-This means data races can lead to non-determinacy and thus unpredictable results.
+This means data races can lead to non-determinacy and thus unpredictable logicExecResults.
    4. Decide **Input sources**: What is the right source of each input?
 Should it be provided by the client? or the runtime environment? or both?
       1. `@Input`: These are inputs which can only be provided by the clients of this vajram
       2. `@jakarta.inject.Inject`: These are inputs which can only be provided by the runtime via injection(simlar to the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) design pattern)